FBI lovers' latest text messages: Obama 'wants to know everything'

 The next day, Nov.
 14, 2016, Page wrote, “God, being here makes me angry.
 Lots of high fallutin’ national security talk.
 Meanwhile we have OUR task ahead of us.”

-Page’s meaning here is unclear, but Senate investigators say, coupled with Strzok’s Aug.
+Page’s meaning here is unclear, but according to the Senate report, coupled with Strzok’s Aug.
 15 text about an “insurance policy,” further investigation is warranted to find out what actions the two may have taken.

 It's unclear whether she was mad at her friend, or if she suddenly became aware that they, and their thousands of texts, had been discovered.